zzf-zz/learnight/readme.txt

-Git is a vision control system
+Git is a distributed vision control system
 Git is free software